 We like to recommend Toshiba and Hitachi HDDs over Seagate and WD, because the numbers from several wide spectrum evaluations put them at the lowest failure rates year over year (other than HGST, a subdivision of Hitachi that was bought out by WD recently) and they’re also consistently cheaper per GB.
-We’ll be listing best price/GB drives here soon, so be sure to check back if you’re interested in cheap and performant spinning rust.
+We periodically update listings with best price/GB drives in the table above, so be sure to check back every once in a while if you’re looking for a bargain.

 There’s not a whole lot to say about RAM.

 Intel platforms will pretty much take whatever you slot in, and the amount you can pass to your VM is the only relevant metric to passthrough gaming.